stablekernel/aqueduct/docs/docs/auth/authorizer.md

 ### Using Authorizers Without AuthServer

 Throughout this guide, the argument to an instance of `Authorizer` has been referred to as an `AuthServer`.
-This is true - but only because `AuthServer` implements `AuthValidator`, a simple interface for verifying bearer tokens and username/password combinations.
+This is true - but only because `AuthServer` implements `AuthValidator`. `AuthValidator` is an interface for verifying bearer tokens and username/password credentials.
 You may use `Authorizer` without using `AuthServer`.
 For example, an application that used simple Basic Auth credentials would have no need for `AuthServer` and its OAuth 2.0 behavior.
 See the API reference for `AuthValidator` for more details.